Sifu (video game): Plot

 Finally, the martial artist goes after Yang himself, confronting him at his private sanctuary.
 Yang explains that the sifu abandoned him when his loved ones were close to death, which led him to turn against his former master.
 After a fierce fight, the martial artist strikes Yang in the chest, killing him the same way he did their father.
 Upon doing so, however, the martial artist sees two graves and learns that Yang tried to steal the talisman to save his dying wife and daughter, but was stopped from doing so by the sifu, who declared that Yang lost his worthiness by dishonoring his oath and expelled him from the school.
-The talisman then tells the martial artist of the importance of Wude (morality) and sends them back in time, to the beginning of their quest.
+The talisman then tells the martial artist of the importance of Wude (the morality of martial arts) and sends them back in time, to the beginning of their quest.
 The martial artist again has to defeat each of the five targets, but this time they have the option to spare their enemies, who in turn show gratefulness and stop fighting them.

 The game has two endings, depending on the player's actions: